Vahdat Hall: Construction

 The complex was designed by architect Eugene Aftandilian, influenced by the Vienna State Opera, and was constructed during a period of ten years starting in 1957.
 It was equipped with the latest lighting and sound system technologies of the time, with revolving and moving stages.
 The main stage consists of three different levels (podiums).
 The auditorium seats 1200 and has two tiers of boxes and balconies.
 The venue was fully supplied by Siemens Electrics.
 The main curtain in proscenium has a motif of a phoenix rising from the ashes, with the style of Persian miniature.

 Just before the completion of Tehran's new opera house, Nejad Ahmadzadeh, artistic director of the Iranian National Ballet Company, was sent by the Ministry of Culture and Arts to the United States to visit their opera houses and study administrative, organizational, and technical constructions of American opera establishments that were deemed to be the most modern in the West.
 At his return, he was appointed as manager of the upcoming opera house, and established the technical, administrative, and artistic sections of the Vahdat Hall.
 The constructions of the hall were eventually completed in 1967.

 Inauguration

-As part of the Shah's White Revolution, the Vahdat Hall of Tehran was constructed to function as the national stage for music, opera, and ballet, and was inaugurated by former king Mohammad Reza Pahlavi on October 26, 1967, with the performance of The Rustic Festival, the first Persian opera, composed by Ahmad Pejman.
+A part of the White Revolution, the Vahdat Hall of Tehran was inaugurated by Mohammad Reza Shah and Shahbanu Farah Pahlavi on 26 October 1967 with the performance of the Rustic Festival, the first Persian opera, composed by Ahmad Pejman.
 Two weeks of full house performances by international ensembles marked the coronation festivities.
 Numerous orchestras, opera singers, and dance companies were invited to perform for the occasion.

 The hall is home to the Tehran Symphony Orchestra, Tehran Opera Orchestra, and the Iranian National Ballet Company.
-Other troupes, ensembles, and artists, such as the Iranian folk dancers, also used the stage of the Vahdat Hall for their presentations.
+Other troupes, ensembles, and artists, such as the Iranian folk dancers, also used the stage of the Vahdat Hall for their performances.